tomtyiu/ai-ds-ml-coder/experimental/README.md

 Add additional graph types or analysis tools to enhance the visualization capabilities.
 Expand the chatbot's functionality to address more specific data science tasks.

+## Monaco Editor
+The st_monaco component from the streamlit_monaco package enables integration of the Monaco Editor (the editor used in Visual Studio Code) into Streamlit applications.
+This package allows for a flexible code editing experience within Streamlit, with support for syntax highlighting across various programming languages, dynamic resizing, and theme selection (dark or light mode based on Streamlit's theme settings).
+The editor can be customized for language-specific editing, and the content can be accessed or manipulated with Streamlit's built-in functions.

 ## Acknowledgements
 OpenAI for the powerful AI models used in this application.
 Streamlit for providing the framework for building interactive web applications.